gjheij/linescanning/doc/source/installation.rst

 ------------
 Installation
 ------------
-You can install *LineScanning* within a `Manually Prepared Environment (Python 3.7+)`_.
-The workflow to install *LineScanning* is as follows.
+You can install *linescanning* within a `Manually Prepared Environment (Python 3.7+)`_.
+The workflow to install *linescanning* is as follows.

 Download the repository from ``github`` (see **TIP** below on what ``<some directory>`` could be!):

 .. code:: bash
    $ cd <some directory>
    $ git clone https://github.com/gjheij/linescanning.git

+The repository comes with an `environment.txt` file with all dependencies install with `conda`.
+It's advised to use this environment so you don't interfere with existing environments.
+To speed up the installation from the file faster, install mamba

 Edit the ``ACTIVATE_CONDA`` variable in the ``spinoza_setup``-file to your liking: by default, we'll activate and install several packages into that environment.
 Set to ``0`` if you wish to use the currently active python installation.
 Also adjust ``PATH_HOME`` if you want (See **TIP** below), as we'll be putting the installed packages here.
 By default this is in the same directory as where you ``git clone``'d this repository.
 Then enter:

 .. code:: bash
    $ bash <some directory>/linescanning/shell/spinoza_setup setup

 This makes sure the setup file is loaded in your ``.bash_profile`` each time you start a new a new terminal and makes the scripts inside the repository executable similar to how *FSL* works.
 The file then looks for an installation of ITK-Snap_, and install it in ``PATH_HOME`` if it can't find an installation.
-It will also attempt to install Nighres_, Pymp2rage_, Pybest_, pRFpy_, Pycortex_, and Nideconv_ if no installations are found.
+It will also attempt to install Pymp2rage_, Pybest_, pRFpy_, Pycortex_, and Nideconv_ if no installations are found.
+Nighres_ is skipped because it involves added steps due to the java-interface.
+Please follow the instructions [here](https://nighres.readthedocs.io/en/latest/installation.html). `jcc` should come with the environment, so setting the `JCC_JDK`-variable will be most important.

 Test the installation with: